 This 2010 film was on numerous best of lists in the year of its release, which came as no surprise to this critic.
 It’s an exceptional horror comedy that fires on all four cylinders.

-Tucker & Dale vs. Evil is co-written and directed by Eli Craig in his feature film directorial debut.
+Tucker & Dale vs. Evil was co-written and directed by Eli Craig in his feature film directorial debut.
 Both the script and Craig’s direction are impressive.
 The dialogue is witty and the onscreen dynamic between cast members is exceptional.
-The concept behind the film is really fresh and totally original.
+The concept behind the film is fresh and original.
 It incorporates elements of parody and cleverly satirizes the horror genre while simultaneously functioning as a brilliantly executed horror film.

-The film is almost perfectly paced.
+Tucker & Dale Vs. Evil is almost perfectly paced.
 The picture offers equal parts horror and comedy and at perfectly timed intervals.
 The viewer never has a chance to get bored or lose interest in the storyline.

 Tucker & Dale vs. Evil pokes fun at the horror genre, much in the same way as Cabin in the Woods did several years later.
 Tucker & Dale has a wicked sense of humor and a perfectly timed sarcastic sensibility about it.
-The film satirizes cabin in the woods films, hillbilly horror, slasher films, and more.
+The film satirizes cabin in the woods films, hillbilly horror, slasher pictures, and more.
 It never talks down to its audience, though; it always assumes they are in on the joke.

 If you haven’t seen Tucker & Dale vs. Evil you should absolutely check it out.
 It is equal parts hilarious and gory; the rare film that walks the line between horror and comedy and does justice to both.
-As of this posting, it is available to stream on Netflix, so by all means, give it a look if you haven’t already.
-There is reportedly a sequel in the works, so keep an eye out for that as well.